opencdms/opencdms/opencdms/README.md

-## import opencdms
+## OpenCDMS Python Package

 This directory contains the `opencdms` package that can be downloaded from the [Python Package Index (PyPI)](https://pypi.org/project/opencdms/) and then imported using `import opencdms`.

 The package includes subpackages for:
-* adapters - Concreate implementations of opencdms.models
+* `adapters` - Concreate implementations of opencdms.models
-* cli - The `opencdms` command line interface
+* `cli` - The `opencdms` command line interface
-* integrations - Adapters for other software like pygeoapi
+* `integrations` - Adapters for other software like pygeoapi
-* models - Our Reference Implementation of the WMO Climate Data Model standard
+* `models` - Our Reference Implementation of the WMO Climate Data Model standard
-* requirements - Software dependencies
+* `requirements` - Software dependencies for each subpackage
-* utils - Reusable utilities
+* `utils` - Reusable utilities

-See [docs.opencdms.org/developer/][developer] for more information
+Depending on which subpackage(s) you use, you may need to install additional dependencies, see `opencdms install --help` and [docs.opencdms.org/developer/][developer] for more information

 [developer]: https://docs.opencdms.org/developer/